Weighted Conditional Flow Matching: Weighted Conditional Flow Matching

-and $Z_\eps = \int \exp(- c(x,y) / \eps) \mu (dx) \nu (dy)$ is the normalizing constant.
-Thus, training a CNF model using the W-CFM loss given by \eqref{eq:wcfm-loss} is equivalent to training a CNF using the EOT plan as the prior distribution, up to a change (a.k.a. tilt) in the marginals given by the Schrödinger potentials $\phi_\eps,\psi_\eps$.
-Hence, $\mathcal{L}_{ \mathrm{W-CFM}}$ can be thought of as an approximation of the following loss function
+Thus, training a CNF model using the W-CFM loss given by \eqref{eq:wcfm-loss} is equivalent to training a CNF using the EOT plan as the prior distribution, up to a change (a.k.a. tilt) in the marginals given by the approximation of $f_\eps$ and $g_\eps$.
+Hence, in the general case $\mathcal{L}_{ \mathrm{W-CFM}}$ can be thought of as an approximation of the following loss function